thelegendofmario/tulipcc-wakatime/privacy.md

 # Privacy Policy

 ## Overview
-WakaTime for OnShape is a browser extension that tracks your design time and activity in OnShape.
+WakaTime for Tulip Web is a browser extension that tracks your design time and activity in Tulip Web.
 This privacy policy explains what information we collect, how we use it, and your rights regarding this data.

 ## Data Collection